 Gilbert (Johnny Depp) is stuck in an ignorant small town and weighed down by his family’s struggles.
 Following his father’s suicide, his depressed mother spends all day on the couch eating, resulting in morbid obesity that leaves her unable to care for her children.
 His 17-year-old brother Arnie (Leonardo DiCaprio) is intellectually disabled and on the autism spectrum.
 Arnie’s childlike nature, emotional outbursts, and risk-taking behavior add to Gilbert’s already heavy burden.
 After meeting Becky (Juliette Lewis), Gilbert must decide between his responsibility to his family and his own life and desires.

 “What’s Eating Gilbert Grape” was ahead of its time in its portrayal of binge eating, autism, and the profound way that mental health affects family dynamics.
-Catch this moving film on HBO Max with stellar performances from young DiCaprio and Depp.
+Catch this moving film on Max with stellar performances from young DiCaprio and Depp.

 ‘Matchstick Men’ (2003)